Skip to main content

 2 Moisture: The Primary Threat Outdoors

 Moisture is the single greatest threat to outdoor timber.
 Fungi that cause rot require moisture to grow, and insects are attracted to damp wood.
+This is the underlying engine behind almost every case of decay you'll ever see.

 Timber outdoors is exposed to moisture from: